ericmok/django-grunt-boilerplate-v1/README.md

 Directory structure assumes certain Ruby on Rails conventions.
 This may result in **fat apps**.

 A view.py file named X that contains a function Y uses the template in folder X which contains a page called Y.

+## Django related directory structure is optional!

+The gruntfile only cares about what is inside the **assets** folder for the apps it is set for!

 ```
 - Gruntfile